 Forthcoming and RECENT work

-World premier in NY of my poem, Kedves, ne feledd/Darling, don't forget, set to music by Artemisz Polonyi, performed by the C4 Ensemble of NY.
+World premier in NY of my poem, Kedves, ne feledd/Darling, don't forget, set to music and entitled as Te by Artemisz Polonyi, performed by the C4 Ensemble of NY.
 The concerts will tie in with the auction of my paintings from two series: one created in France, and three painted during the Art Students League artist residency in the Hudson Valley in 2016.

 11th Florence Biennale 2017 Selection Committee.
 The theme of this Biennale, eARTh – Creativity & Sustainability, resonates with my climate change, art and self projects.